-- Goal: Increase the flexibility of your ankle to improve your ability to take bigger steps while walking and to transition from a sitting to standing position. - Face a wall, rest your forearms on the wall, and take a large step back with one leg. - Bend your front knee while keeping your back knee straight (in a lunge position). - Push your back heel into the ground.
-You should feel a stretch in the back of your lower leg. - Hold for 30-60 seconds and switch to the other leg. - Repeat 3-4 times.
+- Goal: Increase the flexibility of your ankle to improve your ability to take bigger steps while walking and to transition from a sitting to standing position. - Rest your hands or forearms on the wall, and take a large step back with one leg. - Bend your front knee while keeping your back knee straight (in a lunge position). - Push your back heel into the ground.
+You should feel a stretch in the back of your lower leg.